FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 _Ref 11.4.3_

 - MISRA Rule 11.4 warns about casting pointer to an integer and vice versa.
-  Here, the poiner to the starting byte of the packet is cast to an integer which is then used to see whether the pointer is well aligned or not.
+  Here, the pointer to the starting byte of the packet is cast to an integer which is then used to see whether the pointer is well aligned or not.
 It is not used to access any pointer values.
 Thus, this violation can be safely suppressed.